Carrier Global Corporation [CARR] – A worthy Stock for long-term investors

 Carrier Global Corporation [NYSE:CARR]: Analyst Rating and Earnings

-Equities traders frequently stay up to date regarding what leading market analysts think abopossible stock buy.
-As it relates to Carrier Global Corporation [CARR], the latest mean analyst recommendation that’s publicly available is from the fiscal three-month period ending in Invalid Date.
-On average, stock market experts give CARR an Hold rating.
-The average 12-month price forecast for this stock is $13.30, with the high estimate being $26.00, the low estimate being $15.00 and the median estimate amounting to $17.50.
-This is compared to its latest closing price of $12.89.
+Equities traders oftentimes stay updated on what leading stock market analysts say about a potential stock purchase.
+When it comes to Carrier Global Corporation [CARR], the most recently available average analyst rating is from the quarter that ends in Invalid Date.
+On average, stock market experts give CARR an Overweight rating.
+The average 12-month price forecast for this stock is $14.77, with the high estimate being $26.00, the low estimate being $15.00 and the median estimate amounting to $18.00.
+This is compared to its latest closing price of $14.45.

-Stay on the lookout for the next quarterly financial report – the company is expected to release the following results on 06/03/2020.
+Keep looking out for the next-scheduled quarterly financial results that this company is expected to put out, which is slated to occur on 06/03/2020.

 Fundamental Analysis of Carrier Global Corporation [CARR]